-Except for U.S. Ski Team athletes, USA racers must make advance application and be approved for international licensing and entry to FIS races outside of North America.
+Except for U.S. Ski Team athletes, USA racers must make advance application and be approved for international licensing and entry to FIS competitions outside of North America.
 Itineraries are approved to avoid conflicts.
-Athletes or coaches interested in foreign projects should contact USSA at jweinman@ussa.org and/or their respective regional competition director and provide a list of athletes and proposed itinerary.
+Athletes or coaches interested in foreign projects should contact USSA at chip.knight@ussa.org and their respective regional staff and provide a list of athletes and proposed itinerary.

-Participation in international competitions outside the United States of America is a privilege of USSA and FIS membership, subject to athletic achievement and consideration of current and future appropriateness of an individual's representation of the USA in such competition(s).
+Participation in international competitions outside the United States is a privilege of USSA and FIS membership, subject to athletic achievement and consideration of current and future appropriateness of an individual's representation of the USA in such competition(s).